shaunlgs/KeepToEnex/README.md

 # How to use

-Install Python, then, run through the command prompt by `python keepToText.py`
+Install Python, then, run the script through the command prompt by `python keepToText.py`.